tomclose/new_notes/_sessions/html4/1_collaboration_publishing.md

 to pull them down onto your laptop.

 {% exercise %}
+1. Open `toms_site/index.html` in Sublime Text
-1. Wait for me to make a change and push it to gihub
+2. Wait for me to make a change and push it to gihub
-2. Pull down the changes and make sure you can see them in your browser:
+3. Pull down the changes and make sure you can see them in your browser:

 		git pull
 {% endexercise %}